manjeetsharma0796/QuestFlow/README.md

    - Encourages innovation and creativity by rewarding contributions.

 5. **Anti-Spam Measures**:
-   - Requiring a QF token to post tasks ensures only serious users participate.
+   - Requiring a QST token to post tasks ensures only serious users participate.
    - Helps maintain a high-quality and trustworthy environment.

 ## Getting Started